 Birth & Fresh48

 I'm Suzy of Simply by Suzy, and I'm so happy you're here at my blog because I can't wait to serve you with lots of good stuff like a peek into all of my favorite photoshoots for clients, freebies and resources on motherhood, how to get more connected with your life, and how to take beautiful pictures of it.

 “Do I put my pricing on my website or not?”

-And this got me thinking, why am I not putting my pricing on my website for prospective clients to see?
+And this all got me thinking, why am I not putting my pricing on my website for prospective clients to see?
 There really isn’t anything that much different or exceptional that a client is finding out or being sold on in an email.
 And it’s frankly a waste of their time and my assistant, Jen’s to have to deal with back and forth communication only to figure out that I’m non-negotiably out of their price range.
 So I talked to Jen and we decided that it would be a good idea to make my investment page public on my website and hopefully eliminate unnecessary emails.
 Now, when someone contacts me about working together, it’s a much more quality lead and it’s a more efficient use of Jen’s time to communicate with them.
+Win-win for everyone!

 Why putting your pricing on your website might be helpful for your business